 Central Nevada is home to plenty of mineral hot springs naturally heated by underground geothermal activity.
 Located 19 miles east of the historic town of Austin in the desolate Monitor Valley, Spencer Hot Springs is one of them.
-Even though the hot springs is well-known, you still can find privacy and solitude.
+Even though the hot springs are well-known, you still can find privacy and solitude.
 This location combines opportunities to take a rejuvenating dip in mineral-rich water and enjoy the peaceful desert view with the Toiyabes Range in the background.

 There are no services on the premises.
 All services are in Austin, 19 miles away.
-Since, the land is managed by BLM, free camping is allowed on public lands but prohibited within 100 feet of the hot springs.
+Since the land is managed by BLM, free camping is allowed on public lands but prohibited within 100 feet of the hot springs.

 Be sure to pack out all trash and leave no trace.